martinlicht/simplefem/README.md

 ![Cpp](https://img.shields.io/badge/-C++14-deepskyblue?logo=c%2B%2B&style=flat-square)

-Welcome to the FEEC++ project!
+**Welcome to the FEEC++ Project!**

-This repository contains the source code for FEEC++, a work-in-progress C++ finite element library that adheres to the spirit of finite element exterior calculus (FEEC).
-The library aims to enable easy and rapid prototyping for fundamental research on numerical methods whilst taking the FEEC point-of-view.
+This repository contains the source code for **FEEC++**, a work-in-progress C++ finite element library designed in the spirit of finite element exterior calculus (FEEC).
+The library aims to facilitate easy and rapid prototyping for fundamental research on numerical methods from the FEEC perspective.

-FEEC++ aims to be versatile and self-contained: it builds and runs on Linux, Windows (Cygwin and MinGW), and macOS.
-Its only necessary prerequisites are a C++14 compiler (such as GCC and Clang) and GNU Make.
+**FEEC++** is intended to be versatile and self-contained: It builds and runs on Linux, Windows (Cygwin and MinGW), and macOS.
+Its only prerequisites are a C++14 compiler (such as GCC or Clang) and GNU Make.

-This project is currently in a pre-release phase.
-Frequent substantial changes are likely.
+This project is currently in a pre-release phase, with frequent and substantial changes expected.
 That even includes the name of project, which recently changed from `simplefem` to `FEEC++`.

+### Features of FEEC++
 FEEC++ implements finite element spaces of arbitrary (uniform) polynomial degree over simplicial meshes, including Whitney forms and Sullivan forms.
-In addition, it comes with all necessary linear algebra subroutines and a mesh library that supports uniform refinement and longest edge bisection.
+Additionally, it comes with all necessary linear algebra subroutines and a mesh library that supports uniform refinement and longest edge bisection.

-Finite element features:
+Finite element features include:

-- [x] Simplicial meshes in dimension 1, 2, and 3
+- [x] Simplicial meshes in dimensions 1, 2, and 3
 - [x] uniform mesh refinement and longest edge bisection
 - [x] Whitney and Sullivan k-forms of any polynomial degree in any dimension
 - [x] Exterior derivative, traces, exterior and interior products
 - [x] Metric linear operations such as mass operator and Hodge star operator
 - [x] Mass matrices with constant or non-uniform coefficients

-C++ design guidelines:

-- [x] C++14 with optional C++17 enhancements
-- [x] Minimal dependencies: C++14 compiler and GNU Make
-- [x] Minimal requirements and fast compilation
+- [x] Krylov subspace methods for sparse matrices and block systems
-- [x] Any necessary external library included
+- [x] Parallelized SSOR preconditioner for CSR matrices
-- [x] Fail-fast philosophy
+- [x] Operator preconditioning of Systems

 Planned finite element features:

 - [ ] Polynomial multigrid
-- [ ] Finite element spaces with non-uniform polynomial degree
+- [ ] Finite element spaces with non-uniform polynomial degrees
 - [ ] Additional spectrally optimized bases of finite element differential forms
-- [ ] Curved geometries (surfaces supported already)
+- [ ] Curved geometries (surfaces already supported)
 - [ ] Duality-based error estimators and adaptive strategies
 - [ ] Discontinuous Galerkin and Hybridized Higher-Order Methods

-This codebase aims for facilitating easy proof-of-concept implementations for finite element methods not found in the standard textbooks, with minimal dependencies and easily portable with regard to OS and machine power.
+### C++ Design Guidelines

+- **C++14 with optional C++17/C++20/C++23 enhancements**
+- **Minimal dependencies:** Requires only a C++14 compiler and GNU Make
+- **Self-contained:** All necessary external libraries are included
+- **Minimal requirements and fast compilation**
+- **Fail-fast philosophy**
+- **Comprehensive testing:** Includes numerous tests and examples

+Moreover, the code is regularly tested against various compiler warnings, linters, sanitizers, and memory checkers.

+### Project Scope

+The key objective of this finite element software is to enable proof-of-concept implementations of finite element methods that go beyond what is usually found in standard textbooks.

+This software prioritizes minimal dependencies and portability across different operating systems and hardware capabilities.
+It is supposed to remain operational even on a budget laptop while being able to leverage any additional hardware.

-At its current stage, the project does not aim for massively distributed-memory parallelism and peak high-performance computing.
-These features may enter the scope of the scope of this project once its milestones have been reached.
+At its current stage, the project does not target massively distributed-memory parallelism or peak high-performance computing.
+These features may be considered once key milestones have been achieved.